 What Makes Bay Path a Leader in the Field of Legal Studies?

 Bay Path University's legal programs are designed to prepare graduates for careers in law or law-related fields.
 Our faculty is comprised of experienced legal practitioners who work to ensure the high quality of the legal program.
 Faculty know from experience how much their students rely upon materials and skills learned in class when they enter the workforce or pursue graduate study.

 As integral members of the legal community, Bay Path instructors know well how valuable a high-quality, practical legal education is to law firms, corporations, government agencies, and other entities that employ paralegals.
 The quality of the curriculum and instruction in the legal department reflect the faculty’s commitment to their students’ success and solid preparation for employment or graduate study.

 Legal Studies programs combine a broad liberal arts knowledge base with a solid foundation of legal theory and practical application that incorporates critical thinking, communications, ethics, and interpersonal skills.
 The goals of the program are to:

-- Educate you in the theory and philosophy of law and the principles of ethics that are part of the legal field
+Educate students in the theory and philosophy of law and the principles of ethics that are part of the legal field

-- Build your research and investigative skills, including on-line research knowledge
+Build research and investigative skills, including online research knowledge

 A Legal Studies graduate may work as a paralegal only under the supervision of an attorney and is not authorized to engage in the practice of law.
 The ABA defines a paralegal or legal assistant as "a person, qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity and who performs specifically delegated substantive legal work for which a lawyer is responsible"